- Does he really know, or does he just believe that he knows?

 Knowledge or belief

-The draft of Nilsson’s new book has already been available.
-He emphasizes that most, if not all, knowledge is just a belief.
+In his new book Nilsson emphasizes that most, if not all, knowledge is just a belief.
 This seems exaggerated.
 I know that I am born and that my life will end.
 I know it is in the midst of the night and that 12 hours ago it was midday.
 This knowledge may be called a belief, but then the concept of knowledge disappears.
 In relation to pattern recognition the distinction between knowledge and belief is very relevant.

 Traditional pattern recognition procedures are based on the availability of a knowledgeable teacher.
 He knows the true classes of the training examples.
 But how does he know them?
 Even in very strictly controlled environments mistakes are made by human decision makers.
 Letters are delivered at the wrong address.
 The wrong amount of money is sent to the wrong account.
 The identities of people are mixed up.
 The wrong surgery is made on the wrong person or on the wrong organ.
 People, even specialists, make recognition errors.
 So, the set of training examples will contain errors.